SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 The application will send sensor data to Cumulocity IoT at regular intervals.
 By default, this will be every 2 seconds.
 This interval can be configured from the application itself for the accelerometer, location, and other sensors.

 Tap the 3 vertical dots on a sensor's card, then **Edit** or drag the page up from the bottom to reveal additional settings.

 Every time a measurement is sent to Cumulocity IoT the Pulse indicator in front of the device name will animate.

 Using device details, it is also possible to disable sending measurements for the device.
 The sensor measurements will still be displayed, but not sent to Cumulocity IoT.
-When disabled, the Pulse indicator will be shown with a line drawn through it.
+When disabled, the Pulse indicator is shown as "striked through".

 ### Viewing sensor data